This module covers the basic concepts of applied mathematics relevant to the Computer Games Technology programme.

 1. Use standard functions and approximations to solve problems involving rates of change by calculus methods.

-3. Apply matrix transformations and vector methods for use in 2− and 3−dimensional space.
+2. Apply matrix transformations and vector methods for use in 2- and 3- dimensional space.

-4. Apply the equations of kinematics and Newtonian concepts involving momentum, impulse and energy to formulate and solve the resulting models.
+4. Apply Newtonian concepts involving forces, momentum, impulse and energy to formulate and solve resulting models.